top of page

 Once the loggers were complete it was time for fencing.
 We are not spring chickens, at this point my husband is in his early 70s and I'm in my late 50s.
 Yes, we are doing the fencing.
 Our tractor has an auger and we watched numerous YouTubes on putting up fencing.
 Thank god for YouTube.

 We finished the perimeter fencing over a 7 month span, working weekends and holidays.
-Yep, driving back and forth to get the work complete.
+Yes, driving back and forth to get the work complete.
 Neighbors were watching and commenting that we should have posted the progress on YouTube, another lesson learned.

 Once the perimeter fence was up, I was getting antsy to put animals on the property.
 Did I tell you I am type A - with little patience.
 But we weren't ready yet, per YouTube.
 We needed shelter, we needed at least one interior fence to separate from the main property.
 We created the perimeter fencing for the first interior paddock, about 2.5 acres.